Actionable Neural Representations: Grid Cells from Minimal Constraints: Constraining Representations with Representation Theory

 In this work we'll be interested in a particular instantiation of our groups, defined by sets of matrices, $\mT(\Delta\vx)$, combined using matrix multiplication.
 For example, a matrix version of the group $C_P$ would be the set of 2-by-2 rotation matrices that rotate by $\frac{2\pi}{P}$ increments:

 Combining these matrices using matrix multiplication follows all the same patterns that adding the integers modulo P, or multiplying the P roots of unity, followed; they all embody the same group.

 Representation theory is the branch of mathematics that specifies the structure of sets of matrices that, when combined using matrix multiplication, follow the rules of a particular group.
 Such sets of matrices are called a representation of the group; to avoid confusion arising from this unfortunate though understandable convergent terminology, we distinguish group representations from neural representations by henceforth denoting {\it representations} of a group in italics.
-We will make use of one big result from {\it Representation} Theory, hinted at in Section~\ref{sec:Objective}: for all the groups we will be considering, any matrix that is a {\it representation} of a group can be composed from the direct product of a set of blocks, called irreducible {\it representations}, or {\it irreps} for short, up to a linear transformation. i.e. if $\mT(\Delta \va)$ is a {\it representation} of the group of transformations of some variable $\va$:
+We will make use of one big result from {\it Representation} Theory, hinted at in Section~\ref{sec:Objective}: the Peter-Weyl theorem \citep{KnappLie}.
+For compact topological groups (which include transformations of a point on a circle, torus, and sphere) any matrix that is a {\it representation} of a group can be composed from the direct product of a set of blocks, called irreducible {\it representations}, or {\it irreps} for short, up to a linear transformation. i.e. if $\mT(\Delta \va)$ is a {\it representation} of the group of transformations of some variable $\va$:

 where $I_d(\Delta\va)$ are the {\it irreps} of the group in question, which are square matrices not necessarily of the same size as $d$ varies, and $\mS$ is some invertible square matrix.